-For the past nine years, the Queens Museum’s second floor galleries have been transformed into a spooky space for the most fun-filled and distinct costume party of the year, The Spooktacular!
+For the past ten years, the Queens Museum’s second floor galleries have been transformed into a spooky space for the most fun-filled and distinct costume party of the year, The Spooktacular!

 Designed and produced by Queens Museum artist and educator Gregory Corbino, and originally conceived by NYC Director Jenny Romaine, The Spooktacular is a family event full of interactive installations, live musicians and circus performers, art-making, puppetshows, dancing, and tasty treats for all ages.